Romulo-Moraes/Portal/README.md

 ## What's this
-Portal is a backdoor malware created in C for windows platform, with some features to enable the attacker troll and hack the possible victim computer
+Portal is a backdoor malware created in C for windows platform, with some features to enable the attacker troll and hack the possible victim computer.
+This is a more project created inspired by the mobile game Hackers : join the cyberwar.
+Another project inspired by this game is the Battering ram, that's the link: https://github.com/Romulo-Moraes/Battering-ram

 ## How its work
 This program has a client (the malware) and the server (that will command the client), the client made in C and server made in Python.
 A Tcp connection will be maked between both, trading messages to make the Portal playground.